elghemary/farah/content/posts/the-core-of-simplex-method.md

 The fundamental theorem of linear programming provides us with an important insight : if our set of feasible solutions is a convex set, we can assume that the optimal solution is one of the vertices of the feasible polytope.

-The previous property allows us to iterate efficiently a dramatically reduced number of solutions.
+This property allows us to iterate efficiently a dramatically reduced number of solutions.
 Using it we can improve our previous algorithm :

 1. Choose an initial feasible solution, which corresponds to a vertex of the feasible region.
 2. Check if the current solution is optimizing my function.
 If it is, stop and return the solution.